mrisher/smtp-sts/reporting.md

 .# Abstract

-SMTP Mail Transfer Agents often conduct encrypted communication on the Internet through the use of Transport Layer Security (TLS).
-Because the STARTTLS protocol is opportunistic in nature, malicious and misconfigured intermediaries can interfere with the successful establishment of suitable encryption, and such interference is not always detectable by the receiving server.
-This document provides transparency into failures in the SMTP MTA Strict Transport Security policy (TODO: Add ref), negotiation of STARTTLS [@!RFC3207], and the DNS-Based Authentication of Named Entities (DANE, [@!RFC6698]).
+SMTP Mail Transfer Agents often conduct encrypted communication through the use of Transport Layer Security (TLS).
+Because the STARTTLS protocol employs opportunistic encryption, "Man-in-the-Middle" intermediaries can interfere with the successful establishment of suitable encryption in ways that may not be detectable by the receiving server.
+This document provides transparency into failures in SMTP MTA Strict Transport Security (TODO: Add ref), STARTTLS [@!RFC3207], and the DNS-Based Authentication of Named Entities (DANE, [@!RFC6698]).

 {mainmatter}